 Seasonal Changes

-Seasonal demand affects many businesses and will see sales fluctuate throughout the year as the product or service becomes in need.
+Seasonal demand affects many businesses, and sales fluctuate yearly as the product or service becomes in need.

 Policy and Governance

 Suppose there are changes in your corporate policies or governance structure.
-In that case, it can impact the sales forecast in a big way – especially if it involves changes to your sales compensation plan, as it directly influences your sales team’s behaviour.
+In that case, it can impact the sales forecast significantly – especially if it involves changes to your sales compensation plan, as it directly influences your sales team’s behavior.

 Personnel Changes